 Our students are on a path toward college and career.
 We have high expectations for them and offer a high level of support to help children reach their full potential.
 We individualize learning based on regular analysis of student progress throughout each school year.
 Our success is evidenced by our academic results—last year, our students achieved a 100% pass rate on Ohio’s 3rd Grade Reading Guarantee and over 80% of our 8th graders matriculated at competitive specialty and private high schools.
 And our standardized test scores indicate that students achieve over one year of growth each school year.
+In 2017, we received an A rating from the Ohio Department of Education for Overall Value Added, meaning the amount of learning a student achieves in one school year.

 These core subjects form the basis of our K–8 curriculum.
 Students receive extended instruction and learning time in language arts and math.